U.S. contractor killed in Iraq while clearing area of mines

 Breaking News Emails

-An American working to clear mines and unexploded ordinance left from battles with the Islamic State near the northern Iraqi city of Mosul has been killed, according to local Iraqi security officials.
+An American working to defuse explosive devices left from battles with the Islamic State near the northern Iraqi city of Mosul has been killed, according to local Iraqi security officials and the humanitarian organization Swiss Foundation for Mine Action (FSD).

-"An American contractor who works with a foreign de-mining company was killed while he was defusing an IED in Qayyara, southern Mosul, Nineveh Province," he said on Tuesday, referring to an improvised explosive device.
+FSD, which clears mines and explosive remnants after wars, named the American on Tuesday as 31-year-old Brandon Pinson.

-Police and security sources said he was part of a team working for the Swiss Foundation for Mine Action.
+The FSD employee was defusing an explosive device when he was killed, the organization said in a statement.

-A initial report for the incident seen by Reuters said the worker was trying to defuse "unexploded ordnance body which suddenly went off and killed the him immediately."
+"An American contractor who works with a foreign de-mining company was killed while he was defusing an IED in Qayyara, southern Mosul, Nineveh Province," he said, referring to an improvised explosive device.

 Iraq declared victory over ISIS, which once held large swathes of the country, in December 2017.
 The United Nations said in February it could take many years to clear Mosul of hazards such as improvised explosive devices left by retreating ISIS fighters.